 People who have total hearing loss are deaf.
 Those with partial hearing loss are hard of hearing.
 Again, ask for a person’s preference.
 When referring to Deaf culture or the Deaf community, the d is capitalized: Deaf.

 For guidance on usage of specific terms, see the National Center on Disability and Journalism’s style guide or the Center for Disability’s Disability Writing and Journalism Guidelines.

 Ethnic and Racial Designations

 African American: a person of African origin.
-Some people who have generations of American ancestors prefer the term black (use lowercase, not Black).
+Some people who have generations of American ancestors prefer the term Black (use upper case, not black).
 Do not use colored as a synonym.